hinsky/JellyfinMergeMovies/README.md

 # JellyfinMergeMovies
-Python script, to merge versions for movies accross the whole library
+Python script, to merge versions for movies accross the whole Jellyfin library

 Only tested for Jellyfin 10.9.4 on Debian